hamidgholami/accp-cheatsheet/README.md

 - It attached at the **VPC level**

 ### AWS Scalability
-AWS Scaling vertically: increasing the instance size/CPU/RAM/DISK,...
+AWS Scaling **vertically**: increasing the instance size/CPU/RAM/DISK,...
-AWS Scaling horizontally: adding more EC2 instances, AWS Lambda adding concurrently executing functions, Adding read replicas to an Amazon RDS database
+AWS Scaling **horizontally**: adding more EC2 instances, AWS Lambda adding concurrently executing functions, Adding read replicas to an Amazon RDS database

 ### The core concepts of Amazon SNS
 - **Topics**: how you label and group different endpoints that you